envoyproxy/envoy-wasm/examples/wasm/README.md

 * Connection #0 to host localhost left intact
 ```

-## Build WASM Binary
+## Build WASM Module

-Now you want to make changes to the C++ filter, regenerate to WASM binary code.
+Now you want to make changes to the C++ filter, regenerate to WASM module.

 ### prerequisite